EDS-Bioinformatics-Laboratory/Robustness_evaluation_deconv_methods/README.md

 &emsp;&emsp;&emsp;&emsp; Spatial transcriptomics approaches based on sequencing (barcode-based, e.g., 10x Visium) preserve spatial information but with limited cellular resolution.
 On the other hand, single-cell RNA-sequencing (scRNA-seq) techniques provide single-cell resolution but lose spatial resolution because of the tissue dissociation step during the scRNA-seq experimental procedure.
 With these complementary strengths in mind, computational methods have been developed to combine scRNA-seq and spatial transcriptomics data.
 These approaches use deconvolution to identify cell types and their respective proportions at each location in spatial transcriptomics data with the aid of a scRNA-seq reference dataset.
 Some suggest that deconvolution approaches are sensitive to the absence of cell type(s) in the single-cell reference dataset, a problem referred to as *cell type mismatch*.
 Here, we systematically evaluated the robustness of deconvolution methods to cell type mismatch tailored for spatial transcriptomics data.
 <br>

-## Content of the current directory
+## Contents of the current directory
 * **0_SoftwareEnvironment**:
 This directory enlists the software environment specifications used for various programming languages and/or platforms during the project.